pcarbo/varbvs/README.md

 The MATLAB subdirectory contains over 40 functions.
 Here are the most important ones:

-+ **varbvs** returns variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
-It computes the posterior statistics by running the coordinate ascent updates until that converge at a local minimum of the Kullback-Leibler divergence (which corresponds to a local maximum of the variational lower bound to the marginal log-likelihood).
++ **varbvs.m** returns variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
+It computes the posterior statistics by running the coordinate ascent updates until they converge at a local minimum of the Kullback-Leibler divergence objective (which corresponds to a local maximum of the variational lower bound to the marginal log-likelihood).
 This function implements the "inner loop" in the *Bayesian Analysis* paper.

-+ **varbvsbin** is the same as **varbvs**, except that it is meant for logistic regression instead of linear regression.
++ **varbvsbin.m** is the same as **varbvs.m**, except that it is meant for a logistic regression model instead of a linear regression model.
 This is useful for modeling a binary-valued outcome, such as disease status in a case-control study.

-+ **varsimbvs** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear regression.
-It runs both the "inner" and "outer" loops of the inference algorithm, where the inner loop executes the coordinate ascent updates for a given value of the hyperparameters, and the outer loop runs importance sampling for the hyperparameters.
-This is the variational inference procedure used in the two simulation studies for the Bayesian Analysis paper.
-This function assumes specific choices for priors on the hyperparameters, as described in the paper.
++ **varsimbvs.m** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear regression, in which we fit both the regression coefficients and the hyperparameters to the data.
+It runs both the "inner" and "outer" loops of the inference algorithm, where the inner loop executes the coordinate ascent updates for a given value of the hyperparameters, and the outer loop runs importance sampling to estimate the posterior of the hyperparameters.
+This is precisely the variational inference procedure used in the two simulation studies presented in the *Bayesian Analysis* paper.
+This function assumes specific choices for priors on the hyperparameters, as described in the paper and in the comments at the top of the file.

 ###Overview of R functions